ajleeson/research_blog/_posts/2025-05-13-wwtp-data-dive.md

 ---
 ## What's next?

 I have been careful about my directory and file naming convention and organization to prepare for a clean WWTP integration into LiveOcean.
-Hopefully ths actual integration process should be straigtforward from here on out.
+Hopefully this actual integration process should be straigtforward from here on out.

 Some final questions that I'm still mulling over: